deeppavlov/intent_classifier/README.md

 In this repo one can find code for training and infering intent classification that is presented as _shallow-and-wide Convolutional Neural Network_[1].

+#### Currently considered fasttext version in this repo does not works on Windows correctly.

 Also this repo contains pre-trained model for intent classification on [SNIPS dataset](https://github.com/snipsco/nlu-benchmark/tree/master/2017-06-custom-intent-engines)